 The Coastal Commission conducted reviews of consistency determinations (CDs) from the Bureau of Ocean Energy Management of proposed lease areas in federal waters of the North and Central Coasts.
 The documents below are meant to provide the interested public with information on these CDs, any issues arising from the review, and some information received from the federal agency as part of this review process.
 The Commission conditionally concurred with BOEM’s CD for the Humboldt Wind Energy Area in April 2022, and conditionally concurred with BOEM’s CD for the Morro Bay Wind Energy Area in June 2022.
 Adopted findings for both hearings are available in the links below.

-The California Coastal Commission (CCC) is pleased to announce the selected members of the California Offshore Wind and Fisheries Working Group.
-Together, the Working Group members have exceptional knowledge of California fisheries and coastal resources and will collaborate to develop a statewide strategy for avoiding, minimizing, and mitigating impacts to fishing and fisheries.
-This strategy will prioritize fisheries productivity, viability, and long-term resilience and fairly and reasonably compensates persons engaged in the commercial and recreational fishing industries and tribal fisheries for economic impacts to ocean fisheries resulting from offshore wind energy projects.
+One of the conditions of the CD’s was the formation of the California Offshore Wind and Fisheries Working Group.
+The Working Group members have exceptional knowledge of California fisheries and coastal resources and will collaborate to develop a statewide strategy for avoiding, minimizing, and mitigating impacts to fishing and fisheries.
+The Working Group has begun to create a statewide strategy will prioritize fisheries productivity, viability, and long-term resilience and fairly and reasonably compensates persons engaged in the commercial and recreational fishing industries and tribal fisheries for economic impacts to ocean fisheries resulting from offshore wind energy projects.
+The links is green below provide high-level summaries of the Working Group meetings, to date.

 Documents and Resources: